ch3rn0byl/ImagePullerThingy/README.md

 ---

-These two files compared is slightly different in size.
-I need to figure out how to fix up the sizing:
+These two files compared is slightly different in size but that's okay because it is still functional:

 ![comparison](https://github.com/ch3rn0byl/Driver-Puller-Thingy/blob/master/Images/comp.PNG)

+Reasons this can be is because theres data appended to the end or IMAGE_DIRECTORY_ENTRY_SECURITY has data which also adds to the size of the PE.

 ---

-Buuuut does it work??
-I'm pretty sure it does for the most part.
-The sizes of the files can get worked on to put the mind at ease.
-Some other work can be put into the copy probably.
 The output from the debugger is the same as what's shown in Ida in several places as you can see in the image below:

 ![sick](https://github.com/ch3rn0byl/Driver-Puller-Thingy/blob/master/Images/sick.png)

 ---

-Again, this is a work in progress!
-Cleaner code and arguments shall come.
-Right now, the path of the file is hardcoded and the driver name is also hard coded.
-Also, I hate javascript!

 # ToDos:
-  1. Clean up code, make it more efficient?
-Learn more JavaScript because this was horrible and took me longer than it should have.
-  2. Add arguments, etc.
-  3. Figure out how to clean up the binary itself to make it more of a decent copy than rip, whatever
-  4. Figure out what's up with the sizes from memory than the actual binary on disk.
-No clue what the deal is with that
+  1. Not sure, but this can always get worked on more to become better